KaspervanM/ArtificialNeuralNetwork/README.md

 # ArtificialNeuralNetwork
-This is the source code for my end project for my school.
+This is the source code for my end shool project.
 It involves me building an artificial neural network from scratch.
+I built a program that uses a simple command-line interface.
+It can create feed foreward neural network models of any shape with many types of activation functions (not yet implemented).